 Helping to deliver major infrastructure projects on time and within budget while meeting the social needs of the travelling public and local community were the greatest achievements.

 Closely related is the development of the environmental sector in South China and thereafter the Mainland of China.
 This involves legislation, professional associations, teaching, mentoring, instrumentation, documentation and more.

 Enriching the lives of my colleagues and collaborators and learning are also high on the list of achievements.

 The concept, manufacturing and wide application were the highlights when I was first introduced to UBQ.
-I was deeply impressed with UBQ’s value; take waste, make new products, re-use with the lightest touch on the environment as possible, all while keeping it simple.
+I was deeply impressed with UBQ’s value; take waste, make new products, reuse with as light a touch on the environment as possible, all while keeping it simple.

-Becoming more familiar with UBQ I was further impressed with the quality of the team, its leadership and its considered approach to development and application.
-I found UBQ to an amazing start-up in a hurry, and one where I would enjoy contributing.
+Becoming more familiar with UBQ, I was further impressed with the quality of the team, its leadership and its considered approach to development and application.
+I found UBQ to be an amazing start-up in a hurry, and one where I would enjoy contributing.

-As my involvement grew over time, I could see where some of my scientific and project related expertise could make UBQ a more professional and efficient company.
-I look to continuing that collaboration for many years.
+As my involvement grew over time, I could see where some of my scientific and project-related expertise could make UBQ a more professional and efficient company.
+I look forward to continuing that collaboration for many years.